LeAlmond/Programming-1/index.md

  * No NotEqual
  * No Equal
  * No Math(excluding Greater than, Less Than)

 #### Excercise 1

-> Ask the user to enter two age's, and return "Same" if the two ages are the same, reutrn "Different" if they are not the same.
+> Ask the user to enter two age's, and return "Same" if the two ages are the same, return "Different" if they are not the same.

 ```c
 #include <stdio.h>